AkshayPrasad25/Mongo_Entries_Script/README.md

 # Random Entries Generator

 This Node.js script uses Mongoose and Faker to generate and insert random book entries into a MongoDB database.
+If you found this script useful do give it a Star!

 ## Prerequisites